David Diller, Library Director

 The Glen Lake Community Library (GLCL) was established in 1977 to serve Empire and Glen Arbor Townships.
 Its first home was a small rented building at the corner of Front and Union streets in Empire.
 In 1979, Kasson Township joined the library’s service district.

-In 1982, citizen leaders came up with a plan to purchase the old Empire Fire Hall, secure a rent-free, renewable lease from the Village of Empire, and launched a fundraising campaign to redevelop the 1,500 square foot building, more than doubling the size of the old library.
+1982: Community leaders came up with a plan to purchase the old Empire Fire Hall, secure a rent-free, renewable lease from the Village of Empire, and launched a fundraising campaign to redevelop the 1,500 square foot building, more than doubling the size of the old library.

-In 1996, a successful 20-year property tax millage supported by all three townships provided funding to further expand the library to 3,000 square feet.
+1996: A successful 20-year property tax millage supported by all three townships provided funding to further expand the library to 3,000 square feet.
 The new wing included a small meeting room, public access computers, an office, and additional shelf space for the library’s growing collection.
 Hours of operation were expanded, and the library was open six days a week.
 In 1997, the library’s first full-time director, David Diller, was hired.

 Over the next 20 years, usage of the library steadily increased, with more services, programs, and an ever-expanding book and media collections.
 During this period, several generous bequests from local benefactors provided the beginning of an endowment fund for future needs.
 As usage of the library increased, the limits of the existing building became more apparent.

-In 2013, an adjacent residence became available and the library was able to purchase it using the endowment fund.
+2013: An adjacent residence became available and the library was able to purchase it using the endowment fund.
 Now the GLCL was to begin planning in earnest for future expansion.
 In 2014 the Board of Trustees and library staff developed a long-range plan, which confirmed that additional and enhanced space was needed for the library to continue its development.

-In 2016, a 0.28 operating millage proposal was overwhelmingly supported by voters in all three townships.
+2016: a 0.28 operating millage proposal was overwhelmingly supported by voters in all three townships.
 Community surveys and visioning sessions gathered valuable feedback about the future of the library.
 A professional assessment of the library facility needs was conducted.
 Quinn Evans Architects were selected to lead the design of the new building.
 An exciting new exterior and floor plan was developed, incorporating an expanded children’s area, quiet reading lounge enhanced with a fireplace, study rooms, work desks, expanded public computer and WiFi access, and a spacious program room for library and community events.